Rsad1234/Rust_BackupGenerator/README.md

 # Rust Backup Generator
-*This project was made as an introduction into rust electricity* _It is not meant to be a final form or best setup_
+*This project was made as an introduction into rust electricity* _It is not intended as a best setup_

 ## Items Used
 * Electrical branch